- What is prostate cancer?

 Although a confirmatory diagnosis is usually made on biopsy, the biopsies may still miss a cancer even if multiple samples are taken, if the needle does not hit the cancerous area.
 In such cases, a repeat biopsy may be required if your doctor strongly suspects that you may have a prostate cancer.

-Imaging tests: To look for the spread of prostate cancer.
+Imaging tests: to look for spread of spread of prostate cancer.

 Bone Scan: The prostate cancer often spreads to bones first, among the various sites for distant spread.
 This is detected by bone scan.
 Areas of bone damage appear as “hot spots” on the skeleton.
 The hot spots suggest cancer spread in the bones but may also be caused by arthritis or other bone diseases.
 Other investigations like CT OR MRI scans or bone biopsy may be needed to make a confirmatory diagnosis.